agormp/phylotreelib/README.md

      |  Class methods defined here:
      |
      |  from_biplist(biplist) from builtins.type
-     |      Constructor 2: Tree object from bipartition list
+     |      Constructor: Tree object from bipartition list
      |
      |  from_leaves(leaflist) from builtins.type
      |      Constructor 3: star-tree object from list of leaves
      |
      |  from_string(orig_treestring, transdict=None) from builtins.type
-     |      Constructor 1: Tree object from tree-string in Newick format
+     |      Constructor: Tree object from tree-string in Newick format
+     |
+     |  from_topology(topology) from builtins.type
+     |      Constructor: Tree object from topology
      |
      |  randtree(leaflist=None, ntips=None, randomlen=False, name_prefix='s') from builtins.type
      |      Constructor 4: tree with random topology from list of leaf names OR number of tips